TheoBerlin/Portfolio/index.md

 ![Volumetric Lighting](https://i.gyazo.com/30c8c096f3c22aae8b8a1eb4f9232308.jpg)

 The core of the algorithm is surprisingly simple.
 It's raymarching through each pixel in a fragment shader.
-In each step of the raymarch, lighting calculations are performed using per-light parameters such as 'G-blabla' and 'light scattering'.
-The shadow map of the volumetric light is also sampled in each step.
+In each step of the raymarch, lighting calculations are performed using per-light parameters, and the shadow map of the volumetric light is sampled.

 I also implemented a shader that could generate volumetric light for point lights, but due to time restrictions I never got around to implementing the CPU-side code to handle it.